Interview with Bruno Burkhalter, process engineer at Wasserverbund Region Bern AG

 You operate a complex system with water catchments, reservoirs and an extensive network of transport pipelines.
 How do you ensure that everything works smoothly and safely?

 We have many process controls that make our daily life easier.
 Our two main pumping stations (Belpau and Schönau) operate according to an energy plan.
-The amount of water to fill the reservoirs is ordered the day before and distributed to the pumping stations.
+The water to fill the reservoirs is ordered the day before and distributed to the pumping stations.

 For the peripheral reservoirs and pumping stations, we work with a target curve that defines the number of pumps needed to fill the reservoirs.
 We also have various alarms for flow rate and quality data.
 There is always at least one on-call person who reacts according to the priority of the alarm.
-Response times range from "immediately", "6-10 a.m. the next day" to "no immediate response required".
+Response times range from "immediately" to "6-10 a.m. the next day" to "no immediate response required".

 Where do you think the greatest health risks lie?